Leica TL vs TL2

-The Leica TL and the Leica TL2 are two digital cameras that were revealed to the public, respectively, in November 2016 and July 2017.
+The Leica TL and the Leica TL2 are two digital cameras that were announced, respectively, in November 2016 and July 2017.
 Both the TL and the TL2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The TL has a resolution of 16.1 megapixel, whereas the TL2 provides 24.1 MP.
+The TL has a resolution of 16.1 megapixels, whereas the TL2 provides 24.1 MP.

 In this particular case, the Leica TL and the Leica TL2 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the TL2 is slightly heavier (4 percent) than the TL.
 In this context, it is worth noting that neither the TL nor the TL2 are weather-sealed.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The TL was launched at a somewhat lower price (by 13 percent) than the TL2, which makes it more attractive for photographers on a tight budget.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.5.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.